 - Low vision — irreversible vision loss

 - Poor eyesight — farsightedness or nearsightedness

-- Squint — eyes pointing in different directions
+- Eye turn — eyes pointing in different directions

 Vision problems associated with albinism last a lifetime, but typically don’t worsen over time.